-Beam Consolidation By Rodding [Slump is 1 in.
-(25 mm) or More]
+Beam Consolidation By Rodding [Slump is 1 in. or More]

 - 1. Obtain the concrete sample according to Illinois Modified AASHTO R 60. - 2.
 Dampen the hand scoop or shovel, the tamping rod, and the trowel or wood float.
 Apply a light coating of form release to the inside of the beam mold. - 3.
 Mold the beams on a flat, level, firm surface which is free of vibration or other disturbances. - 4.
 Place the concrete in the mold, distributing it uniformly.
 Use the scoop or shovel to further distribute the concrete in the mold. - 5.
 Fill the mold in two equal layers, slightly overfilling the top layer. - 6.
-If using the 30 in.
-(762 mm) beam, rod each layer 90 times with the hemispherical end of the tamping rod.
-If using the 21 in.
-(533 mm) beam, rod each layer 63 times.
-If using the 20 in.
-(508 mm) beam, rod each layer 60 times.
-If using the 19 in.
-(483 mm) beam, rod each layer 57 times.
-If using the 18 in.
-(457 mm) beam, rod each layer 54 times.
+If using the 30 in. beam, rod each layer 90 times with the hemispherical end of the tamping rod.
+If using the 21 in. beam, rod each layer 63 times.
+If using the 20 in. beam, rod each layer 60 times.
+If using the 19 in. beam, rod each layer 57 times.
+If using the 18 in. beam, rod each layer 54 times.
 Distribute the rod strokes uniformly over the cross section of each layer. - 7.
 Rod the bottom layer throughout its depth. - 8.
-Rod the top layer about 1 in.
-(25 mm) into the bottom layer. - 9.
+Rod the top layer about 1 in. into the bottom layer. - 9.
 After rodding each layer, tap the outside of the mold 10 to 15 times with the mallet.
 This is to close any voids left by the tamping rod, and to release any large bubbles of entrapped air.
 After tapping, spade the sides and ends with a trowel or other tool to eliminate honeycombing.

 - 10. Strike off and finish the surface with a tamping rod, wood float, or trowel to produce a flat and even surface.
-Level the concrete with the top of the mold and correct depressions or projections greater than 3 mm (1/8 in.).
+Level the concrete with the top of the mold and correct depressions or projections greater than 3 mm.
 Use a minimum amount of manipulation. - 11.
 Identify the specimen by writing on the outside of the mold or by inserting a weatherproof tag at one end of the mold.
 Do not inscribe the identification number in the surface of the concrete. - 12.
 Immediately cover the surface.
 A plastic cover with an absorbent pad, saturated with water, shall be the preferred method to cover beam molds. - 13.
-Store the specimens on a level surface, in an area where they will not be disturbed, and within a temperature range of 60° F to 80° F (16° C to 27° C) for up to 48 hours.
+Store the specimens on a level surface, in an area where they will not be disturbed, and within a temperature range of 60° F to 80° F for up to 48 hours.